Sidharthtech/job-referral-backend/README.md

-# 🚀 Job Referral Backend — GraphQL API
+# 🚀 Job Referral Backend: GraphQL API

 A **GraphQL-powered** backend for managing employee job referrals, built with **Apollo Server**, **Prisma ORM**, and **PostgreSQL**.
 Features JWT-based authentication and role-based access control for **Employees** and **HR** personnel.